 No one would be surprised by an expensive electricity bill during a lockdown.
 Kids at home are on distance learning while the adults are working from home.
 Everybody is also drawn to online communication and leisure.
 At the same time, the home is cooled or heated for almost the entire day.

 It is reported that 63% of Millennials changed electricity suppliers for lower household costs.
-Many have also switched to solar energy because they are now cheaper than they were in the previous years.
+Many have also switched to solar energy because they are now cheaper than they were in previous years.
+There are still some high upfront costs associated with solar, but for many Americans, the investment is worth it.
 Eco improvements will increase the value of your home while still saving you money in the long run.

 Despite gym shutdowns due to the Covid-19 pandemic, people are still encouraged to exercise at home and interact with personal fitness trainers.
 Consumers have been splurging on big, costly at-home fitness equipment following the recession as they continue to work and exercise from home.

-Apparently, the pandemic and life in quarantine have altered people’s fitness habits, so investing in home gyms was done by many.
-An extra room in the house can be converted to a home gym.
+Apparently, the pandemic and life in quarantine have altered people’s fitness habits, so investing in home gyms were done by many.
+An extra room in the house can be converted into a home gym.
 You can never go wrong if you also decide to put it in your garage.

 It’s always a good idea to invest in a home gym because you’ll be able to use it whenever you want.
 Furthermore, sitting is the new smoking, so you better work out and keep yourself healthy while it still isn’t safe to go outside.